benjaminperezstorr-bit/video-object-tracker-hsv/README.md

 The tracker allows the user to click on an object in the webcam stream.
 The selected pixel color is converted to the HSV color space, and the object is then tracked in real time using color segmentation.

-Features:
+## Features

-Real-time webcam video processing
+- Real-time webcam video processing
-Interactive object selection with mouse click
+- Interactive object selection with mouse click
-RGB/BGR to HSV color conversion
+- BGR to HSV color conversion
-HSV thresholding with tolerance values
+- HSV thresholding with tolerance values
-Special handling for red hue wrapping around 0/180 Morphological operations to reduce noise
+- Special handling for red hue wrapping around 0/180
-Contour detection
+- Morphological operations to reduce noise
-Bounding box and center point visualization
+- Contour detection
-Reset and quit keyboard controls
+- Bounding box and center point visualization
-Method
+- Reset and quit keyboard controls

-The tracking pipeline is based on the following steps:
+## The tracking pipeline is based on the following steps:

-Capture frames from the webcam using OpenCV.
+- Capture frames from the webcam using OpenCV.
-Let the user click on the target object.
+- Let the user click on the target object.
-Convert the selected pixel from BGR to HSV.
+- Convert the selected pixel from BGR to HSV.
-Build a binary mask around the selected HSV value.
+- Build a binary mask around the selected HSV value.
-Apply morphological operations to clean the mask.
+- Apply morphological operations to clean the mask.
-Detect contours in the mask.
+- Detect contours in the mask.
-Select the largest contour as the tracked object.
+- Select the largest contour as the tracked object.
-Draw a bounding box, center point and tracking information.
+- Draw a bounding box, center point and tracking information.
-Installation
+- Installation
 ## Why HSV?

 HSV is more suitable than RGB for color-based tracking because it separates chromatic information from brightness.
 This makes it easier to define a color range around the selected object, even when lighting conditions change slightly.